VR-API-Integration/personnel-file-api-documentation/docs/pages/guides/api/personnel_file_api/endpoints/personnel_file_api_schema_folders.md

 ### Overview
-Within the Personnel File system, documents are first organized into predefined categories based on their content and purpose.
+Within the Personnel File, documents are first organized into predefined categories based on their content and purpose.
 These categories are further structured into a user-friendly hierarchy that mimics a folder structure, enhancing navigation and accessibility.
 The '**/v10/schema/folders**' endpoint serves to provide this hierarchical view, detailing each folder along with its corresponding titles and the categories it encompasses.
 This two-tiered approach ensures a logical organization of documents while also offering an intuitive